Passing the app state to the dialog script (Ionic Angular)

 The filter comes as the first parameter in the intent.
 This intent will be matched only if the third tab is open and the visual state is {tab: 3}.

 You can test it: run the app, navigate to the third tab with voice and say: Go forward.
-The AI assistant will reply: Sorry, there are no more tabs in this app.
+The AI agent will reply: Sorry, there are no more tabs in this app.
 Then navigate to the second tab and say: Go forward.
-The AI assistant will not be able to match the intent.
+The AI agent will not be able to match the intent.